larshaavaldsen/Capstone-Project/Webhook Container/README.md

 # Adding challenges -

-You can use this template for adding challenges -
+You can use this template for adding challenges into db.json -

 ```
     {